 Anti-oppression psychotherapy: eight ways to support yourself in a time of racism

-Grief is a direct result of racism and intersectional violence and it affects us physically, emotionally, financially, spiritually, transnationally, and transgenerationally.
+Grief is a direct result of racism and intersectional violence, and it affects us physically, emotionally, financially, spiritually, transnationally, and transgenerationally.
 More importantly, not being able to fully engage in our grief is a direct outcome of chronic experiences of racist violence.

 This winter, the grandmother of the deceased Colten Boushie told the New York Times: “Even to this day…I hold back on crying.”

-Insoluble grief, anti-Black racism, and other forms of violence that Black, Indigenous and racialized people deal with can result in chronic prolonged traumatic health issues.
-These issues can include diabetes, high blood pressure, heart attack, cancer and low birth rates.
+Insoluble grief, anti-Black racism, and other forms of violence that Black, Indigenous, and racialized people deal with can result in chronic prolonged traumatic health issues.
+These issues can include diabetes, high blood pressure, heart attack, cancer, and low birth rates.

 Our illnesses are under-researched and under-served.
-In order to deal with this stress, some opt-out of the system entirely, only re-entering during an emergency situation.
+In order to deal with this stress, some opt out of the system entirely, only re-entering during an emergency situation.

-Impacts of daily experiences of racism also include depression, anxiety, addictions, and post-traumatic stress.
+The impacts of daily experiences of racism also include depression, anxiety, addictions, and post-traumatic stress.
 But racism is often not discussed in mainstream health circles.

 Anti-oppression psychotherapy: a trauma-informed model